 Bologna Hotel Pisa:

-The hotel offers free breakfast and an airport shuttle at affordable prices.
+The hotel offers complimentary breakfast and an airport shuttle at affordable prices.
 It has an old-world vibe and is close to shops and restaurants.

 NH Pisa:

-The hotel is located near the train station and offers things that you can’t find in most of the hotels in Pisa, such as valet parking and soundproof rooms.
+The hotel is located near the train station and offers amenities not found in most Pisa hotels, such as valet parking and soundproof rooms.

 Hotel Alessandro della Spina:

-It is a three-star hotel and has a friendly staff, spacious rooms, and an included breakfast.
+It is a three-star hotel with a friendly staff, spacious rooms, and an included breakfast.

 All in all, Pisa is more than just its Leaning Tower.
-The Italian city has a lot more to offer and promises to be a wonderful vacation spot for tourists from all over the world.
+The Italian city offers much more and promises to be an excellent vacation spot for tourists worldwide.